nauam/Courses/docs/learning/howto/pagerduty-notification.md

 - `onavgduration` - Triggers an action when the execution **exceeds the average duration of the Job.**
 - `onretryablefailure` - Triggers an action when the Job **failed after a retry.**

-The [QW Control PagerDuty Notification Plugin](https://github.com/qwcontrol-plugins/pagerduty-notification) lets you send trigger events to your PagerDuty service.
-This plugin is available for the Community version and bundled with the Enterprise version of QW Control.
+The [Rundeck PagerDuty Notification Plugin](https://github.com/rundeck-plugins/pagerduty-notification) lets you send trigger events to your PagerDuty service.
+This plugin is available for the Community version and bundled with the Enterprise version of Rundeck.

 ## Installing the plugin